Evidence of cosmic-ray acceleration up to sub-PeV energies in the supernova remnant IC 443

-The LHAASO source C1 could be the counterpart of Fermi-LAT extended source, and may be related with IC 443, SNR G189.6+3.3, or CXOU J061705.3+222127.
-The broadband SED from GeV to 100 TeV for source C1 is distinct from that of C0.
-Assuming also a hadronic emission mechanism, we obtain the proton spectrum parameters as: $s_1=1.94_{-0.10}^{+0.06}$, $s_2=3.78_{-0.28}^{+0.46}$, $p_{\rm br}=22.6_{-8.3}^{+13.6}$ TeV, and $W_p=8.18_{-0.83}^{+0.85} \times 10^{49}(n/1~{\rm cm}^{-3})^{-1}$ erg.
-Note that, although using the ECPL model to fit the LHAASO data favors a spectral cutoff of C1, its wide-band spectral behavior affects the fitting result.
-When using Eq.
-(1) to describe the proton spectrum, we find that the spectral cutoff of C1 is also insignificant (the TS value increases by about 1.24 compared with infinite cutoff).
-The solid line in the bottom panel of Fig.~\ref{fig:SED_explain} shows the hadronic model fitting result for $p_{\rm cut}=\infty$.
-The apparent proton spectrum for C1 is different from that of C0.
-If these two sources have the same origin from IC 443, the spectral difference may be explained as a propagation effect of particles, which results in a suppression of low-energy particles due to inefficient propagation \cite{2007ApJ...665L.131G}.
-Note, however, although there is molecular gas distribution in the extension region of source C1, the morphology of C1 does not show clear correlation with the gas distribution.
-Alternatively, a leptonic scenario with the inverse Compton scattering emission of accelerated electrons may also explain the measurements, as shown by the dashed line in the bottom panel of Fig.~\ref{fig:SED_explain}.
+Alternatively, a leptonic scenario with the inverse Compton scattering emission of accelerated electrons may also explain these measurements, as shown by the dashed line in the bottom panel of Fig.~\ref{fig:SED_explain}.
 Here the background radiation fields are approximated with two gray body components including the cosmic microwave background with a temperature of 2.725 K and an energy density of 0.26 eV~cm$^{-3}$, an infrared background with a temperature of 30 K and an energy density of 1.0 eV~cm$^{-3}$ \cite{2013Sci...339..807A}.
 Parameters for electrons are: $s_1=2.49_{-1.12}^{+0.40}$, $s_2=3.84_{-0.47}^{+1.12}$, $p_{\rm br}=3.66_{-3.00}^{+16.08}$ TeV, $W_e=2.12_{-1.96}^{+12.04} \times 10^{48}$ erg and a fixed cutoff energy $p_{\rm cut}=125$ TeV, which corresponding to the cooling energy of electrons in the above background photon fields and a $3~\mu$G magnetic field for an age of $\sim10$ kyr (IC 443).
 The effective propagation distance \cite{1995PhRvD..52.3265A} is about $\sqrt{2Dt}\approx 17$ pc for a slow diffusion coefficient \cite{2017Sci...358..911A}, which is also consistent with the extension of C1 (the $39\%$ containment radius of $\sim17.5$ pc).
 However, if source C1 is associated with SNR G189.6+3.3, the parameters will be different from the above estimate.
 Another possibility of C1 is the halo emission associated with the PWN CXOU J061705.3+222127, although the position of the PWN deviates from the centroid of C1 by about 0.3 degrees and the age of the PWN seems to be somehow young.
 At present it is difficult to judge which one explains the data better than the other, and we need additional multi-wavelength measurements to further test the nature of source C1.